 Architects are licensed professionals with specialized skills who design buildings and cityscapes to make real the unique visions of their clients and communities.

 There are many career paths within the architecture profession, but in order to call yourself a licensed architect, you must satisfy three components on your path to licensure: Education, Experience and Examination.
 Please note that these three activities do not necessarily need to occur in a linear fashion.

 In the United States, most students interested in architecture obtain a professional degree from an architecture program that is accredited by the National Architectural Accrediting Board (NAAB).
 Students may also attend a two-year college or earn bachelor’s degrees in other subjects.
 However, those students must obtain an accredited degree in order to meet the educational requirement.

-The Architectural Experience Program (AXP, formerly IDP), administered by NCARB, identifies the comprehensive experience that is essential for the independent practice of architecture.
-IDP is a national and program that architecture interns use to log their internship time via a training unit system.
+The Architectural Experience Program (AXP), administered by NCARB, identifies the comprehensive experience that is essential for the independent practice of architecture.
+AXP is a national program that architecture interns use to log their internship time via a training unit system.
 A typical internship may last three to five years.

-AIA Seattle hosts Study Sessions series to help set testing expectations and provide our Associate Members with the tools to study and test successfully.
-If you’d like to be placed on the wait list for study sessions in 2017 please sign up here.
+AIA Seattle hosts Study Sessions to help set testing expectations and provide our Associate Members with the tools to study and test successfully.
+For more information, contact Sybil Turner.